 MWU develops a Capital Improvement Program (CIP) annually to update existing facilities, construct additional facilities, and renew our infrastructure.
 Water rates pay for the CIP and all rate payers will contribute equally to this project.
 MWU routinely reviews rates and works through the Wisconsin Public Service Commission to establish equitable rates based on the utility’s financial needs.
 Water rates are expected to rise as necessary to cover the cost of the overall CIP.

 When will construction start?

-The hope is to be under construction in the fall of 2014.
+The hope is to be under construction in the summer of 2015.